My child’s being bullied at school. What can I do about it?

 - there are other exceptional circumstances

-For more information about making a complaint to the Teachers Council see their website.
+For more information about making a complaint to the Education Council see their website.
 For help and advice in making a written complaint to a school or the Teachers Council see your local CAB.

 Back to top